Magnetic field effect on tunneling through triple barrier in AB bilayer graphene: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the transmission of charge carriers in AB bilayer graphene through a triple potential barrier and in the presence of a perpendicular magnetic field.
-The eigenvalues and eigenvectors for each region were first determined using the four-band Hamiltonian.
-Afterwards, we calculated the transmission probability by applying the continuity conditions at the different edges of the system and using the transfer matrix method.
-The number of resonances increases with the value of $U_4$ {(when $U_2<U_3<U_4$ )} in the two-band tunneling case at normal incidence and for $E<U_4$, whereas none are present in the single barrier case.
-However, when $U_2>U_3>U_4$, we discovered that anti-Klein tunneling increased as the value of $U_2$ increased.
-Furthermore, we discovered that anti-Klein tunneling does not depend on the value of $U_3$ when $U_2>U_4$, but decreases when $U_3<U_2<U_4$.
-For energy, $E>U_4$, the transmission probability oscillates rapidly in the triple barrier cases compared to the single-barrier ones.
-A large number of oscillations were observed when $U_3<U_2=U_4$ and when $U_3>U_2=U_4$.
-We discovered that Klein tunneling decreases as the barrier widths and number of oscillations increase at energy $E = 0.39\gamma_1$.
-When an interlayer bias is introduced, as in the single barrier case, a gap region is found in cases $U_2<U_3<U_4$ and $U_3>U2=U_4$.
+In this paper, we have investigated the transmission of charge carriers in AB bilayer graphene through a triple potential barrier and in the presence of a perpendicular magnetic field. {Thanks to the presence of the magnetic field, we have examined different configurations of the triple barrier in the case of two-band tunnels.
+It emerged that transmission increases in the case of ascending barriers ($U_2<U_4$) compared to declining barriers ($U_2>U_4$).
+Additionally, anti-Klein tunneling depends on the value of $U_2$.
+In the presence of a magnetic field, the application of an interlayer bias in the central region (region 3) is sufficient to open a gap for some configurations of the triple barrier.
+At fixed energy, the triple barrier enhances transmission when compared to the single barrier case.}

-In the four-band tunneling, it was seen that the transmission decreased in the channels $T^+_+$, $T^-_+$ and $T^-_-$ when compared to the case of a single barrier.
-By contrast, in the $T^+_-$ channel, there is an increase in the transmission probability in comparison with the single barrier case.
-Contrary to \cite{Mouhafid,Lu,Redouani}, we observed total suppression of transmission in the gap region in the presence of an interlayer bias, $(\delta_3=0.3\gamma_1)$.
-To sum up, our findings revealed interesting oscillatory features that provide good regulation of charge carrier transmission in AB bilayer graphene.
+In the four-band tunneling, it was seen that the transmission decreases in the channels $T^+_+$, $T^-_+$ and $T^-_-$ when compared to the case of a single barrier.
+By contrast, in the $T^+_-$ channel, there is an increase in the transmission probability in comparison with the single barrier case. {Asymmetry is found in all channels of transmission as a result of the presence of the magnetic field}.
+Contrary to \cite{Mouhafid,Lu,Redouani}, we observed total suppression of transmission in the gap region in the presence of an interlayer bias, $(\delta_3=0.3\gamma_1)$. {This results in a region of zero conductance (gap) in the total conductance $G_{\text{tot}}$.
+Additional peaks are found in $G_{\text{tot}}$ in the region before the gap, while near this region a pick is suppressed.} To sum up, our findings revealed interesting oscillatory features that provide good regulation of charge carrier transmission in AB bilayer graphene.
 Our results, on the other hand, demonstrated that in the presence of a magnetic field, the triple barrier system is capable of confining electrons in AB bilayer graphene as well as providing a logic state on/off to graphene-based transistors.